 The last Smith family member to own the company was Eddie Smith who, together with his wife Winnie ran it until they retired.
 Although, sadly, Eddie and Winnie are no longer with us but Winnie was a frequent visitor to our workshops for many years.
 Since then the company has undergone several changes of owner and was purchased by Robin & Peter Tuppen, Anna Piper and Frank Odell in 1989.

 Robin now runs the business, supplying Trugs all over the World.
 He exports somewhere in the region of 40% of the Trug production every year.
-In the autumn of 1997 Robin Tuppen demonstrated Trug making at the Courson Gardening Show in France where he was awarded the ‘Ruban d’Argent’ (Silver Ribbon) for his Trugs.
-Then, with a full demonstration of Trug Making and a large display of Trugs, in the spring of 1998 and 1999 he was awarded the ‘Ruban d’Or’ (Gold Ribbon).
+In the autumn of 1997 Robin Tuppen demonstrated Trug making at the Courson Gardening Show in France where he was awarded the ‘Ruban d’Argent’ (Silver Ribbon) for his Trugs and then in the spring of 1998 and 1999 he was awarded the ‘Ruban d’Or’ (Gold Ribbon).
+Other awards have been received in the United Kingdom and mainland Europe.

 Thank you very much for the lovely trug…..I am delighted and I know that my sister-in-law in New Zealand is going to be so surprised!
 And thanks for the home delivery, very much appreciated.